SCOREC/meshFields/README.md

 ```

-Create a file named `buildAll_turing.sh` with the following contents:
+Create a file named `buildAll_ampere.sh` with the following contents:

 ```
 #!/bin/bash -e